redecentralize/alternative-internet/README.md

 [OpenNIC Project](http://www.opennicproject.org/) is an alternative DNS provider that is open and democratic.

+### Ori

+[Ori](http://ori.scs.stanford.edu/) is a distributed file system built for offline operation and empowers the user with control over synchronization operations and conflict resolution.
+It provides history through light weight snapshots and allows users to verify the history has not been tampered with.
+Through the use of replication instances it is resilient and can recover damaged data from other nodes.

 ### Osiris

 [Osiris](http://www.osiris-sps.org/) is software for decentralized portal, managed and shared via P2P between members.